Looking to earn a doctor of pharmacy degree? The Wingate University School of Pharmacy prepares students for success.

 For students pursuing their Doctor of Pharmacy degree at Wingate University, our courses complement practical experiences, and many include case-based learning.
 Our curriculum is designed so that what you learn inside the classroom and outside during your rotations complement and support each other.
 As we can see by the number of students accepted to postgraduate training positions, it is the most effective way for you to prepare for your future career as a pharmacist or for postgraduate training.

-The School of Pharmacy offers two postgraduate training experiences, one designed for those interested in ambulatory care.
-The other is a fellowship that focuses on medical information.
+The School of Pharmacy offers three postgraduate training experiences.
+One is designed for those interested in ambulatory care.
+The second is a fellowship that focuses on medical information.
+The third is a community pharmacy residency.
 We’d like to introduce you to the preceptors for the ambulatory care residency and the medical information preceptors.
 If you’re curious about how our alumni do after completing their fellowship or residency, our ambulatory care alumni and medical information alumni pages provide a compelling tale of the success enjoyed by previous residents and fellows.

 Support When You Need It

 Students value the hands-on experience offered by Wingate University, and you get the support you need along the way.
 In fact, our students have said the supportive family environment is one thing they like most about our program.
 Professors want you to succeed as much as you do and help you however they can.
 Plus, the students you meet in classes, labs and student clubs become your friends and biggest supporters as you earn your Doctor of Pharmacy degree.